WHAT IS THE CLIMATE AND HEALTH SCORECARD INITIATIVE?

 OUR GOALS

-• Support health organisations in moving towards a just, healthy and sustainable world at the rate and speed required to ensure a liveable planet for all.
+Support health organisations in moving towards a just, healthy and sustainable world at the rate and scale required to ensure a liveable planet for all.

 OUR STRATEGY